 Alice & the White Rabbit

-You can get to it by crossing the bridge at the bottom of the High Street by Debenhams.
+You can get to it by crossing the bridge at the bottom of Guildford High Street.

 Lewis Carroll's grave

-The last stop on our Alice in Wonderland trail was at the Mount Cemetery.
+The last stop on our Alice in Wonderland trail is at the Mount Cemetery.
 Lewis Carroll is buried here in a simple grave in front of the chapel.

 Lewis Carroll died of flu in January 1898 at the family home in Guildford.
-His sisters continued to live at the Chestnuts until 1919.
+After his death, his sisters continued to live at the Chestnuts until 1919.
+Coincidentally, his good friend Henry Liddell died four days later.

 Guildford Cemetery is a ten-minute walk from the Alice & White Rabbit statue up a steep road, The Mount.